EndlessInternational/dynamic_schema/README.md

 ### Buildable

-The `Buildable` module can be included in a class, in addition to `Definable` to faciliate building that class using a schema assisted builder pattern.
-The `Buildable` module adds `build!` and `build` methods to the class which can be used to build that class, with and without validation respectivelly.
+The `Buildable` module can be included in a class, in addition to `Definable`, to facilitate building that class using a schema assisted builder pattern.
+The `Buildable` module adds `build!` and `build` methods to the class which can be used to build that class, with and without validation respectively.

-These methods accept both a hash with attributes that follow the schema, as well as a block that can be used to build the class instance.
-The attributes and block can be used simultanously.
+These methods accept both a Hash with attributes that follow the schema, as well as a block that can be used to build the class instance.
+The attributes and block can be used simultaneously.

 **Important** Note that `Buildable` requires a class method `builder` ( which `Definable` provides ) and an initializer that accepts a `Hash` of attributes.